cloudfoundry/docs-bosh/content/vsphere-cpi.md

 * **host** [String, required]: IP address or hostname of vCenter.
 Example: `172.16.68.3`.
 * **user** [String, required]: Username for the API access.
 Example: `root`.
 * **password** [String, required]: Password for the API access.
 Example: `vmware`
+* **connection_options** [Object, optional]: Additional connection options
+    * **ca_cert** [String, optional]: A list of concatenated CA certificates used to verify the TLS connection to the vCenter server.
+If no value is provided, the CPI will establish a TLS connection but will not verify the certificate presented by the server.
 * **http_logging** [Boolean, optional]: Enables logging all HTTP requests and responses to vSphere API.
 Default: `false`.
 Available in v37+.
 * **default\_disk\_type** [String, optional]: Sets the default [disk type](https://www.vmware.com/support/developer/converter-sdk/conv51_apireference/vim.VirtualDiskManager.VirtualDiskType.html).